flokk.

 Ristorante President (Pompeii)

 A short walk from the archaeological park, this Michelin-starred restaurant offers a simpler lunch menu at accessible prices and serves classic Campanian dishes made with local ingredients.
-It is a ge
+It is a genuinely special meal without requiring formal dress or a two-hour commitment.

 food_and_drink